 Alongside my commercial and editorial work, I have been working on my personal project, Faculty Department.
 Released in 2014 as a book, Faculty Department is series of photography essays, documenting the lives of people who influenced me on my creative path.
 The second book is almost done and I’m very excited to get it released later this year.

-In regards to my photography kit, I often shoot with various cameras, from digital to analog, depending on the job.
+In regards to my photography kit, I often shoot with various cameras, from digital to analog (see comparison), depending on the job.
 The kit featured here is my personal kit that I take with me everywhere I go.
 For my personal work, I’ve found that traveling with as little as possible has been the best for me.

 I used to take a good amount of cameras on trips and I found myself spending most of my time shuffling through gear, which can slow the momentum down in taking photographs (for me at least).
 I found that I wouldn’t even shoot with some cameras!